 Enhanced Recovery Programme – I had my ileostomy at St.Thomas’ Hospital in London and, being elective surgery, was given the choice of participating in their Enhanced Recovery Programme.
 I could have opted out but grabbed the opportunity with both hands.
 The pre-operative assessment, planning and preparation before admission mean that you are given comprehensive information on what will happen, when it will happen and the likely outcomes.
 Instead of going into hospital unprepared you already have a good idea of what to expect.
 I found it helped me to become very calm about the whole situation.

-Part of the early mobilisation mentions being expected to drink fluids as soon as you come round in Recovery and then to be eating solids within 24 hours.
-A far cry from the 3 weeks “nil by mouth” that I had been through in 1979.
+As part of the early mobilisation you are expected to drink fluids as soon as you come round in Recovery and then to be eating solids within 24 hours.
+A far cry from the 3 weeks “nil by mouth” that I had been through 30 years previously.

 Fistula – which I thought sounded like some unsavoury fetish but when I was told I had one checked the definition – “an abnormal connection between two structures”.
 Luckily(?) mine was internal, between sections of intestine, so any leaking was kept inside but they can run from inside to outside the body and prove difficult to heal.